-Fortunately, in the last few years there has been an explosion of resources for the nursing mom.
+In the last few years, there has been an explosion of resources for nursing families.
 With 77% of moms trying to breastfeed, it seems that everyone is getting on the bandwagon!

-Best for Babes: Our fantastic Booby Traps Series takes you step by step through the pre-natal, hospital, and post-partum barriers you might encounter, and sets you up to navigate them successfully and meet your breastfeeding goals.
-BfB also has a growing database of content pages for new and expecting moms on a variety of topics.
+Best for Babes: Our fantastic Booby Trap® Series takes you step by step through the prenatal, hospital, and postpartum barriers you might encounter.
+It also sets you up to navigate them successfully and meet your breastfeeding goals.

-Womenshealth.gov: The Office of Women’s Health, part of the Department of Health and Human Services has some good resources, and a helpline: 800-994-9662 for breastfeeding questions.
+WomensHealth.gov: The Office of Women’s Health, part of the Department of Health & Human Services, has some good resources.
+They also have a helpline for breastfeeding questions: 800-994-9662, Monday – Friday, 9am-6pm Eastern Time.

-WorkandPump.com: This is a terrific website for moms who are planning to go back to work after having a baby, with huge amounts of great info on your rights, how to enroll your employer, pumping tips and more.
-Run by yet another selfless mom who wanted to see other moms be able to succeed.
+WorkandPump.com: This is a terrific website for moms who are planning to go back to work after having a baby.
+There is lots of great information on your rights, how to enlist your employer’s support, pumping tips and more.
+It is run by yet another selfless mom who wants to see other moms succeed.

 Finding Local Support & Resources